BlaiseRideout/MahjongSite/README.md

 Updates
 ==========
-When you update code, you do it fork of the repository and send a "pull request" to the owners to merge your changes into the main repo.
+When you update code, you do it in a fork of the repository and send a "pull request" to the owners to merge your changes into the main repo.
 If you already know about repo's and forks and pull requests, that will make sense.
 If it's new to you.
 You'll